1. Do you ‘frack’ or plan to “frack” at the Brockham Oil Field?

 No. There is no H2S present therefore none can be released.

-11. Will you be using any other toxins that can harm the environment?
+11. Will you be using any toxins during the test that can harm the environment?

 12. Are you in compliance with future EA requirements, what is being called modern requirements?